 The preparation of the unaudited condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements, and the reported amounts of revenues and expenses during the reporting periods.
-The significant estimates and assumptions made in the preparation of the Company's unaudited condensed consolidated financial statements include legal fees and related costs, income taxes, valuation of patents and equity method investments, including evaluation of the Company's basis difference.
+The significant estimates and assumptions made in the preparation of the Company's unaudited condensed consolidated financial statements, including evaluation of the Company's basis difference.
 Actual results could be materially different from those estimates, upon which the carrying values were based.